THE VARSITY MATCHES 2026

 Coach Travel

 OURFC are arranging coaches to transport supporters to Varsity.
-These will take between 90 mins and 2 hours, leaving Iffley Road in waves at 9:30am, 10am, 10:30am, 11am, 11:30am and 12pm.
-(Note that only the 9:30am and 10am coaches are guaranteed to arrive at StoneX before the Women*s Match kicks off).
+These will take between 90 mins and 2 hours, leaving Iffley Road in waves at 9:30am (SOLD OUT), 10am, 10:30am, and 11am.
+(Note that only the 9:30am and 10am coaches are guaranteed to arrive at StoneX before the Women*s Match kicks off; the 10:30am coach will drop you off just as the match starts, traffic dependent).

 These coaches are the cheapest and quickest way to get from Oxford to StoneX.